PurpleButNotALight/PurpleButNotALight/README.md

 </h1>

-i may look like a retarded developer, but... you're right so like i know haxe css js and kinda cpp or something
+i may look like a retarded developer, but... you're right so like i know haxe css js or something

 if you really wanna contact me then get lost, at least for now because gefcsdeeifvkpcjrgewc;gr'wdd'lgr3w ó